MrDemonWolf/wolfpal/docs/content/en/api-account.md

 ## Enable Two Factor

-Allows a logged in user to initialize the enable of two factor on their account.
+Allows a logged in user to enable of two factor on their account after initialize.

 #### Path